-The Scottish Burden of Disease (SBOD) study [1] standardises estimates of morbidity and mortality in a composite measure called Disability-Adjusted Life Years (DALYs).
-It does this by framing morbidity and mortality in terms of health loss as a function of time.
-Estimates of the frequency of morbidity, such as prevalence, are transformed into Years Lived with Disability (YLD) using disability weights from the Global Burden of Disease (GBD) study [2].
-Mortality estimates are converted into Years of Life Lost to premature mortality (YLL) by estimating the excess life expectancy lost due to death at a given age using national life tables.
+The Scottish Burden of Disease (SBoD) study [1] standardises estimates of ill-health and early death in a composite measure called Disability-Adjusted Life Years (DALYs), also referred to as health loss.
+It does this by framing ill-health and early death in terms of health loss as a function of time.
+Estimates of the frequency of illhealth, such as prevalence, are transformed into Years Lived with Disability (YLD), using disability weights from the Global Burden of Disease (GBD) study [2].
+Mortality estimates are converted into Years of Life Lost to premature mortality (YLL) by estimating the excess life expectancy lost due to death at a given age using an aspirational life table.

-An applied example of how DALYs, YLL and YLD are calculated is given in the infographic below.
+An applied example of how YLD, YLL and DALYs are calculated is given in the infographic below.

-Guide to using SBOD local estimates
+Guide to using SBOD sub national area estimates

-- DALYs measure total health loss from the debilitating effects of morbidity and life lost due to early mortality. - YLD depends on the frequency of morbidity and the level of disability that is experienced.
+- DALYs measure total health loss from the debilitating effects of ill-health and early death. - YLD (or ill-health) depends on the frequency of ill-health and the level of disability that is experienced.
 This means that highly prevalent conditions do not necessarily result in high levels of YLD if the disability weight is low.
-Long-term causes which are, on average, successfully treated or managed have relatively low disability weights. - YLL depends on the frequency of mortality and the age at which the death occurs.
+Long-term causes which are, on average, successfully treated or managed have relatively low disability weights. - YLL (or early death) depends on the frequency of mortality and the age at which the death occurs.
 YLL accrues faster for deaths at younger ages compared to older ages.
-It may be possible for an area to have a higher death rate than another area, but have a lower YLL rate if the deaths were at older ages. - YLD estimates for local areas are based on expected results only and have been modelled using the national age, sex and deprivation morbidity rates generated as part of the SBOD 2016 study.
-These national rates are three-year average of estimates from 2014-2016. - YLL and mortality estimates are based on the three-year annual average of death registrations for each local area geography during 2014-2016.
-Around 1 in 10 death registrations were distributed to multiple cause of disease and injury - The lower the granularity, the more uncertain results can become, especially for causes where the prevalence or mortality count is low.
-Where possible, it is essential to cross-check any comparisons with the underlying prevalence and/or mortality estimates. - Direct age-standardisation of rates is essential for cross-area comparisons.
-Care must be taken when interpreting comparisons that are based on small numbers as it may lead to inappropriate conclusions, especially where differences seen largely exaggerated.
+It may be possible for an area to have a higher death rate than another area, but have a lower YLL rate if the deaths were at older ages. - YLD estimates for sub-national areas, between 2014 and 2019, are based on expected results only and have been modelled using the national age, sex and deprivation morbidity rates generated as part of the SBoD study. - YLL and mortality estimates are based on the annual death registrations for each sub-national area between 2014 and 2019.
+Around 1 in 10 death registrations were proportionally distributed to multiple cause of disease and injury. - The lower the granularity, the more uncertain results can become, especially for causes where the prevalence or mortality count is low.
+Where possible, it is essential to cross-check any comparisons with the underlying prevalence and/or mortality estimates. - Both the absolute number of years lost (YLD, YLL and DALYs) and agestandardised rate per 100,000 population are reported. - Direct age-standardisation of rates is essential for cross-area comparisons.
+Care must be taken when interpreting comparisons that are based on small numbers as it may lead to inappropriate conclusions, especially where differences are largely exaggerated.